 If you’re looking for an interactive warmer or a simple online practice activity, why not try out an online Hangman game?
 This is a very easy and cool way to play a game with your students online – whether they’re adults or young learners.
 The great thing about this particular webpage is that you can create your own game by adding in the words that you want your students to practice.

-Imagine your students have been practicing words related to sp+orts, just type those words into the online hangman and hit submit!
-If it’s a group class, you can keep score of who guesses the word first and make it competitive (you can do this by typing the score into the chat function, for example).
+Imagine you’ve been practicing sports-related vocabulary in class, type those words into the online hangman, and hit submit!
+If it’s a group class, you can make a competition of it by keeping the score.
 You can even get the students to go online and create their own game to play against you or the other students – nobody needs an account as it’s completely free – so the only thing they will need to do is know how to share their screen and then start playing!

-Not only are the videos free for you to use, but if you’re really interested in taking it to another level, there are a set of English coursebooks based around them as well.
-If you’re working for an academy, it might be worth checking to see if they have the books, that way you’ll already have class materials aligned to some TEDtalks, with conversational points, vocabulary, and grammar lessons designed.
+Not only are the videos free for you to use, but if you find a topic of discussion particularly interesting, there is a set of English coursebooks based around them as well.
+If you’re working for an academy, it might be worth checking to see if they have the books, that way you’ll already have class materials aligned with some TED talks.
+They provide conversational topics, vocabulary, and grammar lessons designed.

 But if you want to go it alone, you can!
-Have a look at all the videos available – you can search in order of topics, length of the video, speaker, etc. There are videos as short as 3 minutes and as long as an hour.
-You can easily access transcripts or subtitles and adjust the speed to fit one video into different ESL levels.
+Have a look at all the available videos – you can search in order of topics, length of the video, speaker, etc. There are videos as short as 3 minutes and as long as an hour.
+You can easily access transcripts or subtitles and there’s a function that allows you to adjust the speed of the videos to ensure it’s not too difficult for lower ESL levels.

 You can show clips in your class and give the rest for homework.
-You can try a ´flipped classroom’ style and ask them to watch the video before coming to class.
-It might also be good to pause videos in some points to ask students for their opinion and seeing if it coincides with the speaker’s points.
+You can try a ´flipped classroom’ style and ask them to watch the video before class.
+It might also be good to pause videos at some points to ask students for their opinion.

-However you decide to incorporate them, I’m sure you’ll agree when we say they will make your online classes more engaging and modern – just don’t forget to practice your online techniques of sharing videos and playing them so your students can hear them on their end.
+However you decide to incorporate them, I’m sure you’ll notice an increase in engagement and interaction in your classes.
+Don’t forget to practice sharing your screen and audio so your students can hear them on their end.

-Here in TtMadrid we just love using Google Classroom for our TEFL Courses.
-It can be a lot of work to start with, but with a little bit of research and a whole lot of watching of videos on the internet, you’ll be able to crack it.
+We at TtMadrid love using Google Classroom for our TEFL Courses.
+It can be a lot of work to start with, but if you do some research and watch some useful videos online, you’ll be able to crack it.
 Don’t be fooled into thinking it’s only for organizations.

 That’s not the case at all!
 Anyone with a Gmail account can use it as a tool.
-However, if you are using it as part of a schooling education system, then yes, you would have to use the Educators version, which is a subscribed version and far more complex.
+However, if you are using it as part of a greater education system, then yes, you would have to use the Educators version, which involves a subscription and is far more complex.

 If you’re prepared to go that extra mile and pay a small (or big depending on your needs) fee, you should most definitely sign up for a Prezi.com account.
 Prezi has jumped on the bandwagon along with everyone else and updated its offerings to include interactive presentations that can be used with the likes of Zoom and Google Classroom.